 - Prepare students for careers and foster a sense of vocation through supportive career- related experiences, courses, and interest tracks in the major.

-- Develop and sustain a faculty that engages in a full range of scholarly and professional activities, including an active participation in the life of the Department, the discipline, the College, our students, and the community.
+- Develop and sustain a faculty that engages in a full range of scholarly and professional activities, including an active participation in the life of the Department, the discipline, the University, our students, and the community.